 My gymnast won’t eat because she says food will make her throw up or have to go to the bathroom!

-Worries about gastrointestinal issues is a big barrier for a lot of gymnasts when it comes to performance nutrition.
-I have a whole article on that here where you can learn more.
+Worries about gastrointestinal issues are a big barrier for a lot of gymnasts when it comes to performance nutrition.
+I have a whole article on that where you can learn more.

 My best advice in the general sense is to make sure there’s enough time for food to digest before practice.
-If there isn’t enough time, you need to choose liquid carbohydrates and/or simple carbohydrates that will digest and leave the stomach quicker than a complex carbohydrate meal or snack.
-I work with high level athletes who struggle in this regard all the time, so feel free to message me and we’ll figure out a plan for your athlete.
+If there isn’t enough time, you need to choose liquid carbohydrates and/or simple carbohydrates.
+These will digest and leave the stomach quicker than a complex carbohydrate meal or snack.
+I work with high-level athletes who struggle in this regard all the time, so feel free to message me and we’ll figure out a plan for your athlete.

 But isn’t sugar bad for the gymnast?

-It is 100% your choice as to what kind of carbohydrate you want to consume during a workout, i.e. how “healthy” it is, but the only difference is the vitamin/mineral and fiber content.
-You could use dates or skittles, your choice, but the difference is minimal and hinges on the vitamin/mineral/antioxidant content.
+It is 100% your choice as to what kind of carbohydrate you want to consume during a workout, i.e. how “healthy” it is.
+Just note that the only difference is the vitamin/mineral and fiber content.
+You could use dates or skittles, your choice.
+But the difference is minimal and hinges on the vitamin/mineral/antioxidant content.

 If your gymnast’s diet is 90% of the “healthy foods” and they want to fuel their workout with some skittles, this isn’t a problem.
 I know that statement makes some of your skin crawl but understand where I’m coming from.
 Their intraworkout snack most likely isn’t going to make or break their health.
-If your athlete has a 5-6-hour practice, they will need several snacks during the workout, and it would be wise to make some of them more nutritious in the context of their overall intake.
-If they only need one snack (3-4-hour workout) and the rest of their diet is rich in fruits, veggies, whole grain/high fiber starches, etc. then it wouldn’t be unreasonable to use a “less nutrient dense” source of carbohydrate that they enjoy during the workout.
+If your athlete has a 5-6-hour practice, they will need several snacks during the workout.
+It would be wise to make some of these snacks more nutritious in the context of their overall intake.
+If they only need one snack (3-4-hour workout) and the rest of the gymnast’s nutrition is a diet rich in fruits, veggies, whole grain/high fiber starches, etc. then it wouldn’t be unreasonable to use a “less nutrient-dense” source of carbohydrate that they enjoy during the workout.

-I like to encourage clients and parents to “maximize nutrition when able”.
+I like to encourage gymnasts and parents to “maximize nutrition when able”.
 If you can use fruit as an intraworkout snack, great.
 You’ll get some extra vitamins, minerals, and antioxidants.
-If you already eat a ton of fruits and veggies and don’t want to feel “heavy” or “bloated” from consuming whole foods during a workout, then you are free to use a juice, electrolyte beverage, or even candy.
+Let’s say you already eat a ton of fruits and veggies and don’t want to feel “heavy” or “bloated” from consuming whole foods during a workout.
+Then you are free to use a juice, electrolyte beverage, or even candy.
 Yes, I said candy.
-One packet of fun sized skittles contains 19 g carbohydrate as a simple sugar (glucose) which would work very well intraworkout for an intense practice.
+One packet of fun-sized skittles contains 19 g carbohydrate as a simple sugar (glucose).
+This would work very well intraworkout for an intense practice.
 All of the “sports products” like Clif shot blocks, Gatorade Chews, Jelly Belly Sport Beans, etc. are all just fancy, expensive sources of carbohydrate which break down into simple sugars.
 The advantage of some of these products is the mixed carbohydrate source which allows for maximal intestinal absorption, but this is only an issue where there is a very high level of carbohydrate usage per hour (>60 g).

 But isn’t too much salt bad for you?

-In terms of sodium (salt), sports drinks like Gatorade or Powerade have sodium in addition to the carbohydrate as both of these help facilitate water transport from the intestine into the blood stream, especially in the case of dehydration.
+In terms of sodium (salt), sports drinks like Gatorade or Powerade have sodium in addition to the carbohydrate.
+Both of these help facilitate water transport from the intestine into the bloodstream, especially in the case of dehydration.
 The small intestine has “sodium glucose like transporters” (see here) which facilitate water crossing the intestine.
-If your gymnast is a “salty sweater” or is practicing in very hot, humid weather then you may need a source of sodium in addition to the carbohydrates and fluid.
-There comes a point in dehydration where plain water will not do the trick, you must have a source of sodium and carbohydrate.
+If your athlete is a “salty sweater” or is practicing in very hot, humid weather then you may need a source of sodium in addition to the carbohydrates and fluid as part of your gymnast’s nutrition.
+There comes a point in dehydration where plain water will not do the trick.
+You must have a source of sodium and carbohydrate.
 This is the reason why intravenous fluids (I.V) in the hospital contain sodium chloride (normal saline) or a mixture of sodium, glucose (sugar), and other electrolytes (Lactated Ringer’s) to rehydrate patients with severe dehydration or those unable to drink by mouth.

-I get concerned when I see athletes following a SOS diet (no added sugar, vegetables oils, or salt) because the teen athlete needs up to 2300 mg sodium for everyday life and then may use 100-500 mg per hour during exercise (based on age, gender, intensity, sweat rate, climate, etc.).
-Your athlete is hurting herself if she’s trying to avoid sodium at all cost.
+I get concerned when I see athletes following a SOS diet (no added sugar, vegetable oils, or salt).
+The teen athlete needs up to 2300 mg sodium for everyday life and then may use 100-500 mg per hour during exercise (based on age, gender, intensity, sweat rate, climate, etc.).
+Your athlete is hurting herself if she’s trying to avoid sodium at all costs.
 This is an important electrolyte for many of the body’s physiological processes.
 Sodium gets a bad rap from a public health perspective in reference to hypertension, but again this is taken out of context for the fit high-level gymnast.
-This reason, amongst many others, is why you should be working with a trained, pediatric/adolescent sports dietitian nutritionist versus some “nutritionist” that gives you blanket recommendations of “good and bad foods” and long lists of things that are “toxic” or you should avoid.
+This reason, amongst many others, is why you should work with a trained, pediatric/adolescent sports dietitian nutritionist.
+Not some “nutritionist” that gives you blanket recommendations of “good and bad foods” and long lists of things that are “toxic” that you should avoid.
 This is irresponsible and likely to do harm to your athlete.

 When “eating healthy” turns into disordered eating

-I once worked with a high-level figure skater with type 1 diabetes who started to struggle with orthorexia due to “clean eating” and got to the point where she refused to drink orange juice to treat a potentially lethal low blood glucose event (hypoglycemia).
-At that point, she was not longer safe to be at home as she was essentially refusing to live over having to consume carbohydrate to bring up her blood glucose.
+I once worked with a high-level figure skater with type 1 diabetes who started to struggle with orthorexia due to “clean eating”.
+She got to the point where she refused to drink orange juice to treat a potentially lethal low blood glucose event (hypoglycemia).
+At that point, she was no longer safe to be at home as she was essentially refusing to live over having to consume carbohydrate to bring up her blood glucose.

 Or, the gymnast who refuses to eat lower fiber, higher sugar carbohydrates during a workout (when digestion is impaired) would also bring concern for disordered eating patterns.

-Hopefully you’ve grasped the concept of “fueling for the work required” and understand what your gymnast needs to support their 4+ hour gymnastics practices.
+Hopefully, I have demystified the concept of “fueling for the work required” and you as a parent understand what your gymnast’s nutrition needs to support their 4+ hour gymnastics practices.
 As always, if you and your athlete need help let me know.
 My 1:1 coaching program provides a very comprehensive approach to optimizing your athlete’s nutrition and health for performance and longevity in the sport.